joppuyo/large-small-dynamic-viewport-units-polyfill/README.md

 This is a "polyfill" which adds support for svh, dvh and lvh viewport units.
 It's mainly useful when dealing with iOS and Android mobile devices.

 ⚠️ **This library is pre-release quality.
 It should work but it requires more comprehensive testing on different devices.
-Please test it out and report any bugs you encounter.**
+Please test it out and report any bugs you might encounter.**

 ## How it works